117/throttle/README.md

 ## Features

 - [x] Simple and easy to use.
-- [x] Regulates access to functions based on defined limits.
+- [x] Rate limiting based on token bucket algorithm.

 ## Install